a couple doing a pregnancy photosession in Slovakia

 Check out your local Centre for disease control to see if there is any advice discouraging travel to certain destinations.
 Make sure to check specifically for pregnant women as well – there might be some diseases that would be more dangerous for pregnant in the area.

-The Zika virus, for example, is very dangerous for both the mom and the future babies.
 Since there’s no vaccine or medicine for Zika, it’s better to just avoid areas where it’s present.

 On the same note, see if there are any vaccinations recommended for the area you want to travel to.

-#5 Babymoon tip – walk around as often as you can
+Walk around as often as you can

 If you’re flying to your destination, consider getting an aisle seat so that you can stretch your legs from time to time.
 It’s recommended to walk at least every 30 minutes so that your blood keeps flowing better – avoid swollen feet!